ndwarshuis/org-ml/README.md

 #### om-elem-match-extract `(pattern elem)`

-Remove matching targets from contents of `elem`.
+Remove nodes matching `pattern` from `elem`.
-Return cons cell where the car is a list of all removed targets and the cdr is the modified `elem` with targets removed.
+Return cons cell where the car is a list of all removed nodes and the cdr is the modified `elem`.

 `pattern` follows the same rules as [`om-elem-match`](#om-elem-match-pattern-elem).